blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 A property type `A` is therefore compatible with another property type `B` if and only if

-1.  they have the same base URI (which implies they are the same property type but perhaps different versions) and,
+1.  they have the same base URI (which implies they are the same property type but perhaps different versions), and
 1.  every element of `A`'s `oneOf` is compatible with one element of `B`'s `oneOf`

 The "Property Values" is a recursive definition which refers to the sub-schemas defined within the [property types meta-schema](https://github.com/blockprotocol/blockprotocol/blob/main/rfcs/text/0352-graph-type-system.md#property-types-1).
 It defines the element as being one of the following: